 FGM is a form of child abuse which is illegal in this country.
-Female Genital Mutilation Act 2003, it is also illegal to take girls who are British Nationals or permanent residents of the UK aboard for FGM whether it is lawful in another country.
+(Female Genital Mutilation Act 2003).
+It is also illegal to take girls who are British Nationals or permanent residents of the UK abroad for FGM even if it is lawful in another country.